| Home | Contact Us | ||||||

 This is a fully searchable, comprehensive bilingual dictionaries online resource.
 In addition to dictionaries, OLDO includes unique study materials on topics such as life & culture, grammar & vocabulary, and writing & word games.
 There is also a Dictionary Skills Resource Packs, a teaching & learning resource for each language that includes lesson plans and worksheets.

-Oxford Music Online [Encyclopedias, Dictionaries, and Handbooks]
+Oxford Music Online [Indexes and Abstracts]

-Oxford Reference Online [Encyclopedias, Dictionaries, and Handbooks]
+Oxford Reference [Indexes and Abstracts]

 Provides web access to 100 major Oxford University Press dictionaries, encyclopedias, and other reference works in the humanities, social sciences, foreign languages, science, technology and medicine, the performing arts, and religion.
 Works can be searched separately or across the entire databases.
 Includes over 1.5 million entries.

-Patrologia Latina [Primary Sources]
+Patrologia Latina [Database]

 The works of the Church Fathers from Tertullian in 200 AD to the death of Pope Innocent III in 1216.